wix-playground/dapperdox/README.md

 ### Overlay

-You may provide Github Flavoured Markdown pages containing content to be overlaid on top of reference documentation generated by Swaggerly.
+You may provide Github Flavoured Markdown pages containing content to be overlaid on top of reference documentation generated by DapperDox.
 These pages are marked as such with the boolean metadata entry `Overlay: true`.

 Special embedded tags within the GFM page target sections within API, method and resource pages, inserting